pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0135.md

 will be instantly observed by all features holding onto it, and if any other feature makes changes to the state our feature will instantly see those changes.

-This sounds like we are introducing a reference type to our domain, and reference types are notoriously tricky to understand in isolation and test since they can be mutated by anyone at anytime and can't be copied.
-However, the Composable Architecture does extra work to make shared state as undestandable as possible by making it fully testable, and even _exhaustively_ testable.
+This sounds like we are introducing a reference type to our domain, and technically we are, but while reference types are notoriously tricky to understand in isolation and test since they can be mutated by anyone at anytime and can't be copied, the Composable Architecture does extra work to make shared state as understandable as possible by making it fully testable, and even _exhaustively_ testable.

 ## Persistence strategies